kiboschool/course-programming-2/src/lessons/advanced-topics.md

 There are so many exciting areas in computer science to explore!
 This week we will touch on some concepts, and also leave some time to begin work on final projects.

-We'll discuss areas like these,
+We'll discuss areas like these:

 * Most importantly, drawing graphics and save them to image files.
 We will use a library called PIL for this.
 * The apps you see running on your computer are internally called "processes".
 We'll learn how to launch a separate process from Python.